A Review of “the Engineers of Chaos”, by Giuliano Da Empoli

 To understand the story of Hungary (and almost all of Eastern and Central European states), we need to contextualize the position of these ex-Soviet satellites.

 When the Berlin wall fell, the elites of the East started a process of “westernization” based on imitation.

 However, the problem of imitation is not so much that the imitator is worth less than the original, but that it gives the right to the originals to judge the success or failure of the imitation.
-This leads to a feeling of loss of sovereignty.
+For the imitators, this led to a feeling of loss of sovereignty.

 This all started with Arthur Finkelstein.
 As he was not even 20 years old, this Jew from New York started militating in the right-wing of the Republican party.

 He rapidly became an expert at electoral campaigns based on denigrating the candidates he’d play against.